 - Is our contact info easy to find — preferably in the upper right corner — on every page?

 - If we have forms to be filled out, are they as short and easy to use as possible?
 On the other hand, if we want to reduce the numbers so we get only qualified leads, do we have questions that help filter out everyone else?

 - What content would be truly great according to our target audiences?
 It’s probably not a whole Website that just talks about us and our products!
 Do we offer helpful content that answers their questions or provides tips related to our product and related activities?

 - Do we answer the questions our users most want to have answered?
 Do we even know what they are?

-- Do we use graphics that make each page more appealing, pulling readers in without overpowering or distracting them?
+- Do we use graphics in the Website design that make each page more appealing, pulling readers in without overpowering or distracting them?